 H.B.
-Fuller Company (NYSE:FUL) is about to trade ex-dividend in the next four days.
-This means that investors who purchase shares on or after the 21st of April will not receive the dividend, which will be paid on the 6th of May.
+Fuller Company (NYSE:FUL) stock is about to trade ex-dividend in 4 days.
+Investors can purchase shares before the 3rd of February in order to be eligible for this dividend, which will be paid on the 18th of February.

-Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
-H.B.
-Fuller has a low and conservative payout ratio of just 24% of its income after tax.
-Yet cash flows are even more important than profits for assessing a dividend, so we need to see if the company generated enough cash to pay its distribution.
-Luckily it paid out just 14% of its free cash flow last year.
+Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
+That's why it's good to see H.B.
+Fuller paying out a modest 27% of its earnings.
+That said, even highly profitable companies sometimes might not generate enough cash to pay the dividend, which is why we should always check if the dividend is covered by cash flow.
+The good news is it paid out just 14% of its free cash flow in the last year.

 It's positive to see that H.B.
 Fuller's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.